What do Abramovich sanctions mean for Chelsea?

 Abramovich has bankrolled the most successful era in the Blues' history since taking charge in 2003 -- the club have won five Premier League titles and two Champions Leagues among 19 major trophies.

-The billionaire -- described by the UK government as part of Russian President Vladimir Putin's inner circle -- had already signalled his intent to sell Chelsea due to the looming threat of sanctions.
+The billionaire -- described by the UK government as part of Russian President Vladimir Putin's inner circle -- had already signalled his intention to sell the club last week as pressure mounted.

 UK Culture Secretary Nadine Dorris said the priority was to "hold those who have enabled the Putin regime to account".

-"Today's sanctions obviously have a direct impact on Chelsea and its fans," she tweeted.
-"We have been working hard to ensure the club & the national game are not unnecessarily harmed by these important sanctions."

-Chelsea, who are in Premier League action against Norwich later on Thursday, have been given a special licence to continue to operate.
+Chelsea, who are in Premier League action against Norwich later on Thursday, have been given a special licence to continue to operate but nevertheless face tough restrictions.

-But even that licence imposes some tough restrictions on a club still in the running for the Champions League and FA Cup this season and sitting third in the Premier League.
+They said they would seek talks with the government to amend the licence to "allow the club to operate as normal as possible."

 Sale on hold

-The freezing of Abramovich's assets means any sale of the club appears on hold for now.
+The freezing of Abramovich's assets means any sale of the club is on hold for now.

-"Chelsea Football Club is now also subject to an asset freeze under UK financial sanctions," said the government's Office of Financial Sanctions Implementation.
+A spokesman for Prime Minister Boris Johnson confirmed a new licence would need to be granted for the club to change hands and in a manner that would not allow the Russian to profit.

-A number of interested bidders have signalled their interest, although many believed Abramovich's reported £3 billion ($4 billion) asking price was unrealistic.
+A number of interested bidders have signalled their interest in the club, although many believed Abramovich's reported £3 billion ($4 billion) asking price was unrealistic.

-In a statement, the Chelsea Supporters' Trust (CST) said: "The CST notes with concern the government's statement regarding the owner.
-Supporters MUST be involved in any conversation regarding ongoing impacts on the club and its global fan base."

 Players can be paid